 Get Instant Pricing and Lead Times for 3D Printed Parts

-Disadvantages of 3D Printing in Healthcare
+What Are the Disadvantages of 3D Printing in Medicine and Healthcare?

 While the advantages of 3D printing in healthcare far outweigh the disadvantages, there are a few snags that will hopefully be ironed out and improved as the technology advances.
 For starters, the range of materials suitable for 3D printing in the field is rather limited in comparison to traditional manufacturing methods.
 There are also still issues with the consistency in the quality of prints.